danieljsharpe/DISCOTRESS/documentation.md

   optional.
 Name of the file containing initial occupation probabilities for nodes in &#120069; that are alternative to the stationary probabilities.
 The number of entries is assumed to be the same as the specified number of nodes in &#120069;, and the specified order is assumed to be the same also \(cf **NODESBFILE**\).
 The values must sum to unity.

 **MAXIT** `int`
   default is inf.
 The maximum number of iterations of the relevant algorithm to run before the simulation is terminated (if the target number of &#120068; &#8592; &#120069; paths to simulate is not reached).
 The interpretation of this option depends on the chosen enhanced sampling method. e.g. with **WRAPPER WE**, **MAXIT** is the number of iterations of the resampling procedure.
-With **WRAPPER NONE** and **TRAJ KPS** or **TRAJ MCAMC**, **MAXIT** is the number of basin escape trajectories simulated.
+With **WRAPPER BTOA** and **TRAJ KPS** or **TRAJ MCAMC**, **MAXIT** is the number of basin escape trajectories simulated.

 **NABPATHS** `int`
   mandatory if not **WRAPPER DIMREDN** and if none of the state reduction keywords are specified.
 The simulation is terminated when this number of &#120068; &#8592; &#120069; paths have been successfully sampled.
+If **WRAPPER FIXEDT**, then this number is the number of paths of fixed total time to be simulated (not necessarily conditioned on the endpoint &#120068; and &#120069; states).

 **TINTVL** `double`
   time interval for dumping trajectory information.
 Negative value (default) indicates that trajectory data is not written (i.e. files _walker.0.y.dat_ are not output).
 Zero value specifies that all trajectory information is written.
 An explicit non-negative value must be set if **WRAPPER DIMREDN**.
 The exact value of **TINTVL** is ignored if **TRAJ KPS** (in which case trajectory data is written after every basin escape).